2008 Pontiac Grand Prix

 The Driver Information Center with its four-line read-out is just to the right and above your fist in a console canted slightly toward you.
 Below an organized cluster of white icons on simple black buttons and dials keep the driver tuned in, warm or cool, etc. Pleasing to look at and nothing bewildering.

 The cabin is comfortable and pleasant to look at, but what is really special is its functionality and flexibility.
-Not only do the back seats fold down in pairs or singly (with a 60/40 split) to effectively increase cargo capacity, the back of the front passenger seat folds forward on GXP (optional on base and GT), table flat.
+Not only do the back seats fold down in pairs or singly (with a 60/40 split) to effectively increase cargo capacity, the back of the front passenger seat folds forward, table-flat on GXP (optional on base).
+With all those seats folded, there’s 57 cubic feet of cargo space, comparable to some small wagons.

 All this flat and nearly flat space can be accessed through the trunk, which benefits from a particularly low lift-over height.
 Thus it's easy to fold the appropriate seats and load long objects into the vehicle: a roll of carpet or a ladder or skis or Italian market umbrellas.
-You can close the trunk door on anything up to nine feet long, like a rigged fly rod, for example.
-That trunk opening besides being lower is also about ten inches wider.
-Boxed bikes anyone?
+You can close the trunk lid on anything up to nine feet long, like a rigged fly rod, for example.
+The trunk opening itself is low and wide.

 With the rear seat up and five people on board, the trunk still holds 16 cubic feet of whatever those folks need to carry.